Why Most Freelancers Fail at Time Tracking (And How to Fix It)

 Within 3 months I was overwhelmed, burnt out, and ready to walk away.

-If you ignore this rule you’ll find yourself struggling with mental fatigue, having difficulty concentrating, and you WILL make mistakes.
+If you ignore this rule you’ll find yourself dealing with mental fatigue, difficulty concentrating, and you WILL make mistakes.

 Here’s how you fix it:

-1. Time your sessions using methods such as the Pomodoro Technique.
-Work for 25 minutes then take a break, repeat this cycle a couple more times and then take a longer 30 minute break.
-Remember to pause your client time tracking during breaks.
-This way your client gets your best work, is also billed fairly and you run less risk of burnout.
+1. Time your sessions using methods such as the Pomodoro Technique (more on that below).
+Remember to pause your client time tracking during breaks – your client gets your best work, gets billed fairly and you run less risk of burnout.

 2. Build buffer time in your day.
 Unexpected things happen almost every day.
-When you’re setting aside time for a project anticipate this.
-Include buffer time for every project so you can handle these unplanned for interruptions, with minimal impact on your overall project timeline.
+When you’re setting aside time for a project, build in room to handle unplanned interruptions with minimal impact on your overall timeline.

 Let’s be real.